MissingMaps/partners/app/_partner/ciscoglobal.md

     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."
   - id: 9870
     desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
 Please join our global effort to help control this disease by mapping on this project."
+  - id: 9871
+    desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
+Please join our global effort to help control this disease by mapping on this project."

 ---